 South College, built in 1814, contains Sorum House and Green House, two of the College’s Minerva Houses.
 North College, its counterpart on the other side of Library Field, is the home of Messa House and Wold House.
 Beuth House, Breazzano House and Golub House complete the Minerva House system.

-Other residence halls are Davidson and Fox Houses; West College, home for many first-year students; Richmond House; Raymond House; Potter House; College Park Hall; and apartments along Seward Place to the west of campus.
+Other residence halls are Davidson and Fox Houses, West College, Richmond House, Raymond House, Potter House, College Park Hall, Garnet Commons and apartments along Seward Place to the west of campus.

 Dean of Faculty, Feigenbaum Hall

 Admission to Union College

 Office of Admissions, Grant Hall

 Alumni Affairs and Records

 Alumni Office, Abbe Hall

 Finance Office, McKean House

 Student Aid and Scholarships